triorph/dotfiles/config/kitty/README.md

 diff.conf and dracula.conf are just the files for the Dracula theme.

 Also includes a script `togglekitty` that allows kitty to work in a quake-mode style (like yakuake).
+(Note: with awesome WM this is no longer needed.
+Togglekitty is more of a hack for ubuntu (that didn't seem to work with 21.04 anyway))

 To install togglekitty: